ahmedkhan847/nestjs/README.md

 database: '',
 ```

 Once everything is configure start application by running `yarn start`.
 Once the application is started you can visit `localhost:3000/api` to check the api documentation.
-All the apis except for **login** are protected with _jwt stragtegy_ so you need to login first using `username:john` and `password:password`.
+All the apis except for **login** are protected with _jwt stragtegy_ so you need to login first.
 Once you are login a token will be generated which you can then use to access APIs